 3 hours of electives plus

-The Policy Analysis emplasis is intended to provide the provide the proessional staffs of ececutive and legislative departments of local, state, and federal governments with the capability to analyze the effects of a broad range of actual or hypothetical government policies.
+The Policy Analysis emphasis is intended to provide the provide the professional staffs of executive and legislative departments of local, state, and federal governments with the capability to analyze the effects of a broad range of actual or hypothetical government policies.
 It emphasizes the application of economic analysis and other quantitative and qualitative methods to Alaska and national policy issues.